ailabstw/ezGeno/README.md

   --layers
                         1. In TFBind task, we use this parameter to determine the layers of convolution units.
-                        2. In epigenome task, we use this parameter to determine the layers of convolution units in sequence module.
+                        2. In AcEnhancer task, we use this parameter to determine the layers of convolution units in sequence module.
                         [Type: int, default: 3] --feature_dim
                         1. In TFBind task, we use this parameter to determine the number of convolution filters.
-                        2. In epigenome task, we use this parameter to determine the number of convolution filters in sequence module.
+                        2. In AcEnhancer task, we use this parameter to determine the number of convolution filters in sequence module.
                         [Type: int, default: 64] --conv_filter_size_list
                         1. In TFBind task, we use this parameter to determine the filter size list of convolution filters.
 Our purposed method will find the best filter size from this list by reinforcement learning.
-                        2. In epigenome task, we use this parameter to determine the filter size list of convolution filters in sequence module.
+                        2. In AcEnhancer task, we use this parameter to determine the filter size list of convolution filters in sequence module.
                         Our purposed method will find the best filter size from this list by reinforcement learning.
                         [Type: List, default: [3,7,11,15,19] ]
   --dNase_layers
-                        The parameter is only work on epigenome task.
+                        The parameter is only work on AcEnhancer task.
 We use this parameter to determine the layers of convolution units in dNase modules.
                         [Type: int, default: 6] --dNase_feature_dim
-                        The parameter is only work on epigenome task.
+                        The parameter is only work on AcEnhancer task.
 We use this parameter to determine the number of convolution filters in dNase module.
                         [Type: int, default: 64] --dNase_conv_filter_size_list
-                        The parameter is only works on epigenome tasks.
+                        The parameter is only works on AcEnhancer tasks.
 We use this parameter to determine the filter size list of convolution filters in dNase module.
                         [Type: List, default: [3,7,11] ]